lukelowry/GridWorkBenchESA/docs/html/_sources/welcome.rst.txt

 .. include:: welcome/about_simauto.rst

-Who Should Use ESA?
+Who Should Use GWB?
 -------------------

 .. include:: welcome/who.rst

-Why Use ESA?
+Why Use GWB?
 ------------

 .. include:: welcome/why.rst

-Projects That Use ESA
+Projects That Use GWB
 ---------------------

 .. include:: welcome/projects.rst